viccon/sturdyc/README.md

 log.Println(cacheClient.Get("key1"))
 ```

-As the final argument to the `New` function, we're also able to provide a large
+The `New` function is variadic, and as the final argument we're also able to
-number of additional options, which we will explore in detail in the sections
+provide a wide range of configuration options, which we will explore in detail
-to follow.
+in the sections to follow.

 # Evictions